georgernstgraf/GRG-WMC/Übungen/Pulse_Website_nachbauen/Pulse_Angabe/Texte.md

 ### These are what we call the Pulse Basics.
 They’re what every customer gets

 - Manage cash flow on a daily, weekly, monthly, or yearly basis
-- Forecast growth with recurring Income or expenses that scale dramatically
+- Forecast growth with recurring Income or expenses that scale automatically
 - Works with any currency
 - See Money In and Money Out, categorize transactions, and run helpful reports
 - Toggle entries and accounts and off to game out different secenarios

 Just need the Pulse Basics?